You are here:

 If a student or someone a student knows is experiencing a medical emergency, you should:

 Medical Amnesty may not apply to incidents where there may be other policy violations, such as an organizational violation, physical or sexual violence, hazing or possession of substances that induce incapacitation, such as "date-rape" drugs.
 Lycoming College will review incidents where an individual uses Medical Amnesty more than one time by the same individual.
-In such situations, the matter may be referred to the Vice President for Student Life and Dean of Students or designee to determine appropriate next steps.
+In such situations, the matter may be referred to the Vice President for Student Affairs and Success or designee to determine appropriate next steps.

 The Code of Community Standards is in effect beginning August 11, 2022.
 Lycoming College students should explore the contents in this Code of Community Standards, as there have been many changes aimed to support an efficient, equitable and fair process for our students.